 The Resort Choices: Off or on Las Vegas Boulevard

 Hotels off the Vegas Strip: This may be a great choice for you if you want to avoid the traffic and limitations you may encounter in the heart of the city.
 There are some great local hotels that might suit you well if you are having a scenic wedding in Las Vegas.
-For instance, if you are getting married at Red Rock Canyon you might want to stay close at the Red Rock Casino.
+For instance, if you are having a Red Rock Canyon wedding, you might want to stay close at the Red Rock Casino.
 This casino is a local favorite nestled in the upscale area of Summerlin Las Vegas.
 The hotel is luxurious, boasting an excellent pool, spa and concierge services and is close to Red Rock Canyon.
 Is it also close to much shopping in the Summerlin area.

-The Orleans Hotel, Gold Coast, Rio Hotel and the Palms Hotel are a few of the hotels you may consider which are just down the road from the Vegas Strip but closer to the off strip amenities you might need while visiting.
+The Orleans Hotel, Gold Coast, Rio Hotel and the Palms Hotel and the Westgate Hotel Las Vegasare a few of the hotels you may consider which are just down the road from the Vegas Strip but closer to the off strip amenities you might need while visiting.
 There is benefit to not playing the part of the captured tourist staying on the main part of the Vegas Strip.
 These hotels are still very close to the heart of activity but because they are not in the heart of the busy areas, there are benefits.
 First, you are close to convenience stores and restaurants that will provide cheaper alternatives for food.
 These hotels all have very nice properties and amenities you might want to consider for your wedding ceremony.